scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 Once you've made changes to the site and feel comfortable with how GitHub and Jekyll work, let Amanda or the #slab-org channel now, and we'll give you admin permissions.
 This means that you won't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website), although you can always wait for that if you have any concerns.

 Here are instructions for folks with admin privileges who don't wish for someone else to review their code.
-Pick up right after Step ??? above:
+Pick up right after Step 3 above:

+4. woof!

 ## Cheatsheet